Sandhya-1728/To-Do-List/README.md

 ## Customization
 Feel free to customize the styles and layout by modifying the CSS file (`style.css`).
 The goal is to make it suit your preferences.

-## Contribution
-Contributions are welcome!
-If you have any ideas for improvement, find a bug, or want to add a new feature, please open an issue or submit a pull request.